14 Ways to Prevent Dementia - The Evidence-Based Changes to Make Today

 5. Depression

 Get screened and treat your depression with evidence-based therapies, which may include medication.
-Remember that Major Depressive Disorder is not the same thing as feeling depressed.

 6. Traumatic Brain Injury

 Wear a helmet when cycling or in other head-impact sports.
-Don’t fear your history of TBI.
-The goal is to decrease repeated exposures.
+But also, don’t fear your history of TBI.

 7. Air Pollution

 Limit your outdoor activities on high-pollution days by choosing air-filtered environments, when possible.
-If this is unavoidable, try to choose the best times to be active depending on air quality.

 8. Physical Inactivity